Making Sense of China’s Regulatory Crackdowns

 References to companies provided for illustrative purposes only China’s evolving regulatory focus on various industries.
 The companies represent examples of recent regulatory focus in China.
 Ant Group and DiDi Global are not held in any Sands Capital strategies.
 Alibaba is held in our Global Growth, Emerging Markets Growth, and International Growth strategies.

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any securities discussed will remain in the portfolio or that securities sold have not been repurchased.
 You should not assume that any investment is or will be profitable.
-GIPS® Reports and additional disclosures for the related composites may be found at Sands Capital Annual Disclosure Presentation.
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.